3uild-3thos/advanced-rust/Readme.md

 ### Course Structure

-The course will be structured into two main parts:
+The course will be structured as follows:

-1. Writing Native Rust programs
+1. Native Rust Vault

+   1. Smart contract structure
+   2. Dese

 2. We will be delving into